-I’m presently working on revisions to my ever-popular Kestral Voyages sci-fi adventure series: I’ve recently finished the “final draft” of a fourth book for the series (which will be book 2 of the renumbered series).
-The first Kestral book—rewritten and retitled Race to Deep Abignon—is now available as a FREE download; see the new Kestral Voyages page and sign up for my Newsletter if you’re interested in the advance copy!
+I’m presently working on revisions to my ever-popular Kestral Voyages sci-fi adventure series: The first Kestral book—rewritten and retitled Race to Deep Abignon—is now available as a FREE download; see the new Kestral Voyages page and sign up for my Newsletter if you’re interested in the advance copy!
+I’m currently polishing Defiance of the Concorde, the fourth book for the series (which will be book 2 of the renumbered series) for a mid-2018 release.
 All of the Kestral books will get new covers and revised copy; I promise you’re gonna love ’em.
-Expect them to be released in 2018.
 (Check the blog posts to keep up with my progress!)

 And you can always check out my other flights of fancy, stories of—

 - Near-future detectives, robot prototypes and corporate espionage;